Charlie and the Chocolate Factory

 - Look at these two trailers for the film versions of the book.
 How are they similar / different?
 Which portrayal of the film do you prefer?
 Why?

-- Use these wonderful comprehension sheets contributed by Jonathan Gray.
+- Use the comprehension sheets contributed by Jonathan Gray (see Resources below).

 - Find out about the stage version of the book.
 Could you produce your own performance?
 You can also download a set of free resources linked to the stage production here.